-How to be good at saving money
+How to be great at saving money

-It’s a comfort to know you can quickly get your hands on some money if you need it – without resorting to a loan from a bank, family or friends.
+It’s a comfort to know you can get your hands on some money quickly if you need it – without resorting to a loan from a bank, family or friends.
 It’s also a comfort to know you’ll be able to reach goals like buying a home and retiring comfortably.
 Saving money is the key to all of that.

 To save money, you don’t need to make huge changes to your lifestyle.
 You don’t have to somehow find a job earning 5 times your current salary.
 What you need is a few realistic, do-able lifestyle tweaks – one of which is to simply make the decision and commit to saving some money.

 If you are just starting out OR you already have a house and some savings, the ideas below can make a big difference to your savings and your future security.

 It needn’t be a chore to save money.
 Invite friends over to your place instead of going out.
 This, plus dozens more money saving ideas, can make a huge difference to your future savings.

 How much should I save?

 The answer is always the same: As much as you can!
 And start early!